Tim Samaras: Career

-Samaras designed and built his own weather probes, and deployed them in the path of tornadoes in order to gain scientific insight into the inner workings of a tornado.
+Samaras designed his Turtle Probe and Tower Probe and deployed them in the path of tornadoes in order to gain scientific insight into the inner workings of a tornado.
 With one such in-situ probe, he captured the largest drop in atmospheric pressure ever recorded, 100 hPa (mb) in less than one minute, when an F4 tornado struck one of several probes placed near Manchester, South Dakota, on June 24, 2003.
 The accomplishment is listed in Guinness World Records as the "greatest pressure drop measured in a tornado".
-The probe was dropped in front of the oncoming tornado a mere 82 seconds before it hit.
+The probe was dropped on the path of the tornado to a mere 82 seconds before it hit.
 The measurement is also the lowest pressure (adjusted for elevation) ever recorded at Earth's surface, 850 hPa.
 Samaras later described the tornado as the most memorable of his career.
 Samaras' aerodynamic probes were a breakthrough design for their survivability inside tornadoes.
 A patent was pending for instrumentation measuring winds in 3D.
 Samaras held a patent, "Thermal imaging system for internal combustion engines", with Jon M. Lesko.

 Samaras and his team logged over 35000 mi of driving during the two peak months of tornado season each year.
 When asked, Samaras said that the most dangerous part about following tornadoes is not the actual storms themselves, but rather the road hazards encountered along the way.
 In total, he tracked down more than 125 tornadoes during his career.
 His colleagues considered him to be one of the most careful chasers in the business.

 Beginning in 1998, Samaras founded and co-produced (with Roger Hill) the National Storm Chasers Convention, an annual event held near Denver and attended by hundreds of chasers from around the world.
 Samaras' widow, Kathy, revealed in her first news interview after his death that she would continue ChaserCon, which consistently attracts luminary scientists and chasers as speakers.
 In 2005, he was named an "Emerging Explorer" by the National Geographic Society.
 From 2009 until the show's cancellation in 2012, Samaras was a featured personality on the Discovery Channel's Storm Chasers.
 During his career he also worked for Boeing, doing field testing on hail-resistant skins for aircraft, and for the federal government.
 According to Eileen O'Neill, president of the Discovery networks, Samaras' work was directly responsible for increased warning times ahead of tornadoes.